Professional Wellness Staff

 In addition to Luisa’s vast experience, she has been involved in providing services for children and families in Head Start preschools, and working as a Contract Social Worker with an International Adoption Agency for 25 years.
 Most recently, Luisa had the privilege of being employed for several years as a Field Instructor for MSW Interns.
 She has a special interest in caring for children and families affected by early childhood trauma, a desire she developed through raising her adult daughter, adopted from Romania.
 Luisa is married, and besides her husband, and daughter, shares her home with her 7-year old grandson, ‘Ayden-the-Awesome’, whom she is co-facilitating homeschooling alongside her daughter.
 Luisa is bicultural and bilingual, English and Spanish.

-Maria Vogel is a Registered Marriage and Family Therapist with 10 years of experience working with children and families.
+Maria Vogel is a Registered Marriage and Family Therapist with over 10 years of experience working with children and families.
 She has been working clinically as a therapist for the last 6 years.
 Prior to working with the Wellness Center, at the Boys & Girls Club of Malibu, she worked in a group practice in Culver City and as a school counselor for children in foster care.
 Maria’s clinical work has focused on survivors of trauma, teens and young adults, and the LGBTQ community.
 Maria loves using art and music to connect with clients of all ages.

 Registered Associate Professional Clinical Counselor and Marriage & Family Therapist